hcp4715/SalientGoodSelf/README.md

-# raw data and analysis code for experimental 5 of moral saliency.
+# raw data and analysis code for experiment 5 of moral saliency.
-This repository were used for store the raw data and analysis code for the experimental 5 of my Ph.D thesis research.
+This repository were used for store the raw data and analysis code for the experiments about moral salience.

-This repo was public for enhancing the reproducibility of my own research.
+The code is public for enhancing the reproducibility of my own research.

+The data will be uploaded after I submit my paper